Seventh Grade

 Meeting 7

-Our Middle Schoolers use their Meeting class time to discuss issues related to their social, emotional and physical development, as well as to share thoughts about the various academic challenges and triumphs they experience day to day.
-Discussion activities are designed to build self-awareness and a sense of community help students work on their listening, planning, communication, collaboration and problem solving skills.
-In an open circle forum, our students are provided with consistent opportunities to contribute, reflect and take responsibility for how their group feels and operates.
+Our Middle Schoolers use their Meeting class time to discuss issues related to their social, emotional and physical development, as well as to share thoughts about various academic challenges and triumphs they experience day to day.
+Class activities are designed to build self-awareness and a sense of community as well as to help students continuously work on their listening, planning, communication, collaboration and problem-solving skills.
+Throughout the year, our students learn essential information and skills to assist them with monitoring their own thoughts, managing their emotions, building healthy identities and relationships, making responsible decisions and communicating clearly and empathically with others.
+During lessons, they are provided with consistent opportunities to contribute, reflect and take responsibility for how their group interacts and operates.

 Explore By Grade